okansungur/CodeQuality/README.md

 //...
 ```

 Last notes about SonarQube:
-For memory management issues  change  the conf/sonar.properties file.
+- For memory management issues  change  the conf/sonar.properties file.
-Check the rules according to languages from  http://localhost:9000/coding_rules?languages=java
+- Check the rules according to languages from rules menu.
+- You can check extra plugins from Administration, Marketting menu.
+- If you get an error *Could not create the Java Virtual Machine*.
+There is a problem with your java version.
+Versions beyond Java 11 are not supported.